crollins18/intro-linux-scripting/modules/module2.md

 * [`sed`](https://www.howtogeek.com/666395/how-to-use-the-sed-command-on-linux/) and [`awk`](https://tldp.org/LDP/abs/html/awk.html#AWKREF)
     * <code>sed</code> stands for stream (usually input from the terminal) editor.
 It uses a basic format syntax to specify what you want to do. <code>sed</code> is most often used when searching for a substring contained inside a base string and when performing substring substitution (find and replace).
-    * <code>awk</code> is a fully featured text manipulation programmable interface that allows you to have conditionals, loops, arrays, and so much more. <code>awk</code> extends the functionality of <code>sed</code> while cleaning up the often messy syntax from <code>sed</code>
+    * <code>awk</code> is a fully featured text manipulation programmable interface that allows you to have conditionals, loops, arrays, and so much more. <code>awk</code> extends the functionality of <code>sed</code> while cleaning up the often messy syntax from <code>sed</code>.
 * [`grep`](https://www.geeksforgeeks.org/grep-command-in-unixlinux/)
-    * grep can be used for more advanced substring and pattern matching for an input string or even an input file that contains lots of text
+    * grep can be used for more advanced substring and pattern matching for an input string or even an input file that contains lots of text.
-    * grep allows for the use of [regular expressions](https://www.computerhope.com/jargon/r/regex.htm) to find certain types of text that follows a general structure (like phone numbers, email addresses, or website addresses)
+    * grep allows for the use of [regular expressions](https://www.computerhope.com/jargon/r/regex.htm) to find certain types of text that follows a general structure (like phone numbers, email addresses, or website addresses).
 * [`expand` and `unexpand`](https://linuxjourney.com/lesson/expand-unexpand-command)
-    * to increase readability, it is best to use spaces instead of tab characters in text files (especially for programs)
+    * to increase readability, it is best to use spaces instead of tab characters in text files (especially for programs).
-    * the <code>expand</code> command will take input and replace the tab characters with spaces
+    * the <code>expand</code> command will take input and replace the tab characters with spaces.
-    * the <code>unexpand</code> command will undo tab expansion (ie. groups of spaces are turned into tab characters)
+    * the <code>unexpand</code> command will undo tab expansion (ie. groups of spaces are turned into tab characters).
 * [`sort`](https://linuxjourney.com/lesson/sort-command)
     * Have you ever had a list of names, but wanted to get them alphabetically?
-    * <code>sort</code> will take input from either a file or the terminal and sort each line alphabetically as if each line was an entry in the dictionary
+    * <code>sort</code> will take input from either a file or the terminal and sort each line alphabetically as if each line was an entry in the dictionary.
 * [`translate`](https://linuxjourney.com/lesson/tr-translate-command)
-    * <code>translate</code> will convert one range of values to another parallel range of values
+    * <code>translate</code> will convert one range of values to another parallel range of values.
     * In the example linked above, <code>translate</code> is used to change lowercase letters to uppercase letters.
 * [`uniq`](https://linuxjourney.com/lesson/uniq-unique-command)
-    * Say you wanted to read all the names of students that were in a high school class, but you only want to see one instance of each name (ie. no duplicates)
+    * Say you wanted to read all the names of students that were in a high school class, but you only want to see one instance of each name (ie. no duplicates).
     * <code>uniq</code> will read from a file stored on the computer or terminal input and output only the lines that are unique.
 * [`wc` and `nl`](https://linuxjourney.com/lesson/nl-wc-command)
-    * <code>wc</code> stands for word count and can give you just that for a file or terminal text input
+    * <code>wc</code> stands for word count and can give you just that for a file or terminal text input.
-    * <code>nl</code> stands new lines and will output the number of lines that are in a file or in terminal text input
+    * <code>nl</code> stands new lines and will output the number of lines that are in a file or in terminal text input.